What is good metal polishing practice?

 Green Rouge & White Rouge Are Similar To Jeweller´s Rouge

-Because of this generalisation we have seen very aggressive abrasive compounds being sold as products that were suitable for use on jewellery and precious metals.
+Because of this generalisation, we have seen very aggressive abrasive compounds being sold as products suitable for jewellery and precious metals.
 Not good!

 All Abrasives Are Aluminium Oxide

-Absolutely not true, but there are many people within the trade who believe this to be true.
+Not true, but many people within the trade believe this to be true.

-Aluminium oxide is the most popular abrasive around today, next to silica, but abrasives can be, and are made from just about anything that will scratch and shine metals or plastics.
-They are made from chromium oxide, aluminium silicate, zirconium silicate, carbides, diamonds, garnets, plastics and all sorts of interesting and sometimes oddball materials.
+Aluminium oxide is the most popular abrasive around today, next to silica.
+Still, abrasives can be and are made from just about anything that will scratch and shine metals or plastics.
+They are made from chromium oxide, aluminium silicate, zirconium silicate, carbides, diamonds, garnets, plastics and all sorts of exciting and sometimes oddball materials.

 Regular Polishing Is The Best Way To Protect

 Not true, occasional and rare polishing is the best way to protect.

 A museum-quality polish is not only very tame as an abrasive, but it also gives a long enduring finish.
 This keeps polishing to a minimum, so if dusting or cleaning is sufficient to maintain a finish, then that is all that is necessary.
 A museum polish should contain a pH-neutral wax if it contains any wax at all.
 After polishing, maintaining the finish should be achievable by occasional cleaning with museum wax.

 The use of abrasives in a museum or on antiques needs to be rare and minimal.

 Polishing in the sun is certainly fun, but it is also hard work.
 Everything sets so fast it is just plain old-fashioned hard work, slower, but it is a fine way to get a sun tan.